Likud members urge speaker to defy Israeli high court order

 Replacing Edelstein on Wednesday appears to be the first step.
 The parliament speaker informed the court that he will "not agree to an ultimatum" and that "a permanent Knesset speaker has never been elected at a time of such great uncertainty concerning the composition of a future coalition."
 He said he would not put the Knesset speaker vote on the agenda until the political situation becomes clearer.

-Netanyahu has called on his rivals to join him in an emergency unity government to combat the global pandemic, but says that option will be gone if Edelstein is replaced.
+On Tuesday, amid the uproar, Netanyahu seemed to tone down his rhetoric, repeating a call for his rivals to join him in an emergency unity government to combat the global pandemic.
+But he's previously said that option will be gone if Edelstein is replaced.

+"This is a time that tests leadership and national responsibility.
+The citizens of Israel need a unity government that will save their lives and livelihoods," he tweeted.
+"We both know the gaps between us are small and can be overcome."

 In Israel, daily life has largely shut down with tens of thousands out of work and all but essential movement out of the home restricted.
-Cases have been multiplying over the past week, with more than 1,650 people testing positive for the new virus and fears that the spread will soon overwhelm the health system.
-One patient has died and 31 are in serious condition.
+Cases have been multiplying over the past week, with more than 1,900 people testing positive for the new virus and fears that the spread will soon overwhelm the health system.
+Three patients have died and 34 are in serious condition.

-Opposition leader Benny Gantz has pledged to support the government in its effort to combat the virus.
+Gantz has pledged to support the government in its effort to combat the virus.
 But he and his allies have been skeptical about Netanyahu's power-sharing overtures, concerned that he will not follow through on his promises to cede power in 18 months.

 If no compromise or alternative government is found, Israel could once again find itself faced with the prospect of yet another unfathomable election.
 Given the current state of lock down and fear of contagion it's not clear if that would even be possible.